TESTAMENTARY FORMALITIES

 Canada

-Subject to sections 5 and 6 a Will is not valid unless:
+"Subject to sections 5 and 6 a Will is not valid unless:

-- the testator makes or acknowledges the signature in the presence of two or more attesting witnesses present at the same time; and
+b. the testator makes or acknowledges the signature in the presence of two or more attesting witnesses present at the same time; and

-- Sections 5 and 6 state that a holographic Will made by a testator in his own handwriting and signature does not require witnesses and similarly a Will of a testator on active military service.
+Sections 5 and 6 state that a holographic Will made by a testator in his own handwriting and signature does not require witnesses and similarly a Will of a testator on active military service.

-- A bequest or other disposition in favour of a witness or his/ her spouse is void but the Will remains valid.
+A bequest or other disposition in favour of a witness or his/her spouse is void but the Will remains valid.

 Ireland

-Section 78 of the Succession Act, 1965 requires that for a Will to be valid it must be in writing and
+Section 78 of the Succession Act, 1965 requires that for a Will to be valid it must be in writing and:

-- be signed at the foot or end by the testator (or some other person in his presence and by his direction);
+- Be signed at the foot or end by the testator (or some other person in his presence and by his direction).

-- that the signature be made or acknowledged by the testator in the presence of each of two witnesses or more present at the same time, and that each witness attest by his signature the signature of the testator, in the presence of the testator, but no form of attestation shall be necessary not shall it be necessary for the witnesses to sign in the presence of each other.
+- That the signature be made or acknowledged by the testator in the presence of each of two witnesses or more present at the same time, and that each witness attests by his signature the signature of the testator, in the presence of the testator, but no form of attestation shall be necessary not shall it be necessary for the witnesses to sign in the presence of each other.

 Scotland